mbaris/hugo-blog/content/posts/builder.md

     }
   }
 }
 ```

-* If we want to make sure some fields are set, we can get them in the builder constructor or we can throw exceptions in the build method or somewhere else by validating them.
+* If we want to make sure some fields are set, we can get them in the builder, constructor, or we can throw exceptions in the build method or somewhere else by validating them.
 * They are very easy to implement
 * They have very few drawbacks
 * A class with 4 parameters is not hard to build but when you have 9 parameters and 4 of them must not be null, this becomes much more helpful.